Sponsor us to complete the Yorkshire 3 Peaks and get a printed copy of the DFG Guidance

 With the client’s permission, a copy of the Support Plan may be sent to the referrer where applicable.

 Caseworkers will have to assess at an early stage how much information the client is able to assimilate and how quickly.
 It is better to make two shorter visits than to risk confusion in one over-long visit.
 In general, visits should last no more than one hour: research suggests that even younger people find it hard to absorb information properly over a longer period.

 Finance is a crucial, sensitive issue, and it is not always appropriate to question the client about finance on the first visit.
 On the other hand (and this can be almost frightening) clients seem to trust any visitor completely from the moment they set foot in the house.

-Where the client keeps in touch with relatives or friends at a distance, they should be encouraged to keep them in the picture, and may be given copies of letters to send to them.
-Only with the client’s express permission may the caseworker write to the directly.
+Where the client keeps in touch with relatives or friends at a distance, they should be encouraged to keep them in the picture and may be given copies of letters to send to them.
+Only with the client’s express permission may the caseworker write to them directly.

 Levels of Support